 Sally Rooney is back in her characteristic style with her latest release ‘Beautiful World, Where Are You’ which follows the friendships and relationships between two friends, Alice and Eileen as they (attempt to) navigate life and love with Felix and Simon, respectively.
 Exploring contemporary thoughts on success, religion, philosophy, sex and, of course, beauty, the book details their pursuit of hope in an often hopeless world.
 If you can get over the lack of punctuation in her writing and are a seasoned Rooney reader, give this one a go.
 But if you’ve already done with it and are now dreading to wait for Rooney’s next book, don’t worry anymore!
 Here are some great books like ‘Beautiful World, Where Are You’ for the fans of Sally Rooney.

+Have you read Rooney’s other extraordinarily unique and simplistic books, Normal People and Conversation With Friends?
 If not, then what are you waiting for?
-If you enjoy books like Beautiful World, Where Are You, I’m sure you can’t help but admire them as well.
+I’m sure you can’t help but admire them as well.

 More like this: